Sphinx perelegans: Biology

-Adult S. perelegans are active on the wing from April to September.
+Adult Sphinx perelegans are active on the wing from April to September.
 They are nocturnal and attracted to light.
 They sometimes feed on the nectar of Oenothera and Rhododendron flowers.

 S. perelegans larvae can be found on a wide range of host plants, including species of Arctostaphylos, Prunus, and Symphoricarpos, as well as Arbutus menziesii and Cercocarpus betuloides.
 In captivity, they also feed on Gaultheria shallon, Arbutus unedo, and some species of Salix.